 Living in Portugal with your vehicle also means complying with the mandatory car technical inspection.
 These inspections are used to ensure the proper functioning of the vehicle and to detect any anomalies.
 When you import and legalise your car in Portugal the technical car inspection is the first step.
 Portugal is also inspecting the pollution in order to fight climate change.
 If you live in Portugal, you have to respect some deadlines to pass car inspection.
 What are the mandatory deadlines for your car to pass the technical control?
 How to pass the technical control for his car in Portugal ?
 Lisbob, the Expats Personal Assistant in Lisbon and Portugal, tells you everything.

 When we dive for the first time in the Atlantic Ocean in Portugal, it is often a surprise that awaits us.
 In fact, the waters of Portugal's coasts are rather cold compared to those of the Mediterranean Sea.
 A period of mental and physical preparation is necessary to enjoy a swim in the waters of the beaches of Portugal.
 However, there are some places where the temperature of the water is warmer and warmer.
 Where are the beach with warm water in Portugal ?
-Lisbob, the expatriate's assistant in Portugal, has gathered for you the top 5 beaches with warm waters so you can enjoy the Atlantic Ocean without freezing.
+Lisbob, the expatriate's assistant in Portugal, in partnership with Mysexybackpack ,has gathered for you the top 5 beaches with warm waters so you can enjoy the Atlantic Ocean without freezing.

 If you own a vehicle registered in Portugal you must pay every year the Unique Tax on Traffic (Imposto Único Circulação) IUC.
 You may have probably already received an email from Finanças regarding the payment of this tax.
 It is a mandatory tax for everyone who own a vehicle in Portugal.
 But when you don't speak or understand Portuguese this simple task can become a nightmare.
 When to pay the Imposto Único Circulação ?
 How to pay the IUC directly on the Finanças portal ?
 How to verify that we have paid the IUC ?
 Lisbob, the Expats Personal Assistant in Lisbon and Portugal explains everything step by step.